 Table of Contents

-- Wakayama's representative persimmon
+- Wakayama's Persimmon Representatives

-- Excellent balance of water retention and drainage
+- Excellent balance of water Retention and Drainage

 - Large temperature differences between day and night from summer to autumn